Learn something new every day More Info... by email

 The best time to start planting bitter melon seeds is two to four weeks before the last frost date.
 Bitter melon seedlings can be planted outside into the garden bed as soon as all danger of frost has passed.
 By starting the seeds indoors, the young seedlings will be ready to plant out right at the beginning of the growing season.

 Melon and gourd plants, including the bitter melon, do not tolerate root disturbance well.
-The best pots to use when planting bitter melon seeds are peat pots.
+The best pots to use with bitter melon seeds are peat pots.
 Peat pots are made from compressed, biodegradable peat-based materials and are designed to break down quickly in the soil.
 The whole pot can be plated out at transplant time.
 With soil microbes, worms, water and the developing plant root system, the peat pot disintegrates, leaving the roots free to grow into the surrounding soil.

 Temperature is important when planting bitter melon seeds.
 The seeds germinate best in a temperature range of 70 to 90°F (about 21 to 32°C).
 At 60°F (about 15°C), germination time increases.
 The seeds commonly take between three and 12 days to germinate.